Large deviations for the 3D dimer model: Preliminaries

 Given a perfect matching of $\mathbb{Z}^3$, there is a natural way to associate a discrete, divergence-free vector field valued on oriented edges.
 We will call the flow corresponding to a tiling $\tau$ a \textit{tiling flow}, denoted $f_\tau$.
 Like height functions in two dimensions, tiling flows have well-defined scaling limits called \textit{asymptotic flows} (which we describe in Section \ref{sec:asympflows}).
 Asymptotic flows capture the broad statistics of dimer tilings in a given region.
 Since our main results (e.g.\ our large deviation principle, analogous to \cite{cohn2001variational}) are related to the large scale statistics of dimer tilings, they are naturally formulated in terms of tiling flows.

-Let $E$ denote the set of edges in $\m Z^3$.
-A \textit{discrete vector field} or \textit{discrete flow} is a function from oriented edges of $\m Z^3$ to the real numbers.
+Let $E$ denote the set of edges in $\m Z^3$.\symindex{Chapter 2!$E$ - edges in $\m Z^3$} A \textit{discrete vector field} or \textit{discrete flow} \termindex{Chapter 2!discrete vector field/discrete flow} is a function from oriented edges of $\m Z^3$ to the real numbers.
 Unless stated otherwise, we assume all edges are oriented from even to odd (flipping the orientation of the edge $e$ reverses the sign of the discrete vector field on $e$).
-For a dimer tiling $\tau$ of $\m Z^3$, we associate a discrete vector field $v_\tau$ valued on the edges $e\in E$ defined by {Chapter 2!$v_{\tau}$ - flow associated to a tiling $\tau$}
+For a dimer tiling $\tau$ of $\m Z^3$, we associate a discrete vector field $v_\tau$ valued on the edges $e\in E$ defined by \termindex{Chapter 2!pretiling flow} \symindex{Chapter 2!$v_{\tau}$ - flow associated to a tiling $\tau$}

 We call $v_\tau$ the \textit{pretiling flow}.
 Recall that by our definition of discrete vector fields, if $e$ is oriented odd to even, we say that $v_\tau(e) = -1$.
-The divergence of a discrete vector field $v$ is given by {Chapter 2!$\text{div}\,v$ - divergence of a discrete vector field $v$}
+The divergence of a discrete vector field $v$ is given by \symindex{Chapter 2!$\text{div}\,v$ - divergence of a discrete vector field $v$}

 where the sum is over edges $e$ oriented away from $x$ (e.g. if $x$ is even, the edges in the sum are oriented from even to odd, and the opposite if $x$ is odd).
 From this definition, we compute that